AliceO2Group/AliceO2/doc/CMakeMigration.md

 - definition of the targets : i.e. inclusion of all the sub_directories, in the correct order
 - end with testing and doc

-There is one major visible change from before : testing (still using ctest of course) can be done from the build tree itself, i.e. without installation.
+For the developper there is one major visible usage change : testing (still using ctest of course) can now be done from the build tree itself, i.e. without installation.

-I'm highlighting below the main changes with respect to the current/previous situation.
+The main changes with respect to the current/previous situation are highlighted below.

 ### Preamble

 CMake 3.14 is now required.
 We could live without, but it's easier with that version.
 As we anyway compile our version, I guess that's not a big deal.
-Note that when out CMake 3.15 will bring some generator expressions features that we might want to take advantage of.
+Note that when out CMake 3.15 will bring some generator expressions features that we might want to take advantage of (e.g. [REMOVE_DUPLICATES](https://gitlab.kitware.com/cmake/cmake/issues/18210))

 ### Project wide setup

 Here we have some basic sanity checks (forbid in-source builds for instance), perform some feature checks on the CXX compiler, set the default for our [build options](../cmake/O2DefineOptions.cmake), set the output directories and RPATH settings.
 Note the `BUILD_SIMULATION` option : currently used "only" to fetch more dependencies, but might imagine to actually group all the simulation-dependent parts of O2 into an optional component ?
 Not for now, but maybe a thing to consider for the future ?

-Compared to previous usage, I've added a `stage` area in the build tree, where (most of) the build artifacts are created.
-That's where you'll find the `bin`, `lib`, `share` directories.
+Compared to previous usage, a `stage` area was added in the build tree, where (most of) the build artifacts are created.
+That's where you'll find the `bin`, `lib`, `share` directories instead of directly under the build topdir.

 ### External dependencies